 Make sure you meet all requirementsVisit official programme website

-International23343 EUR/yearTuition FeeBased on the original amount of 23343 EUR per year and a duration of 36 months.
+International11354 EUR/yearTuition FeeBased on the tuition of 11354 EUR per year during 36 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.